maidens/2017-LCSS/README.md

-# 2017-CSL
+# 2017-LCSS
-Code to reproduce figures from the paper "Symmetry Reduction for Discrete-Time Reachability" by John Maidens and Murat Arcak
+Code to reproduce figures from the paper "Exploiting symmetry for discrete-time reachability computations" by John Maidens and Murat Arcak